Willow Park girl killed after being hit by SUV in driveway

 Police Chief Carrie West said investigators had not determined why the girl was lying on the driveway.

-The girl was identified as Emily Wade, 12, who died at Cook Children’s Medical Center in Fort Worth shortly after the accident, according to the Tarrant County medical examiner’s website Tuesday.
+The girl was identified as Emily Wade, 12.
+She died at Cook Children’s Medical Center in Fort Worth shortly after the accident, according to the Tarrant County medical examiner’s website Tuesday.
 A ruling on her death is pending an autopsy.

 Counselors were at Aledo Middle School Tuesday to provide support for students and staff, school officials said.